amitsk00/gcp-sec-engg/docs/exam_notes.md

 * Use automation to monitor security policies when using tags

+*  `Cloud Healthcare API` to remove personally identifying information (PII) and protected health information (PHI) from Digital Imaging and Communications in Medicine

 ### Shared VPC

 * good security segmentation as only Network User role is ennugh